parchment.jpg

 Description

-Have you ever wondered why some of the basic words in various European languages seem so similar?
+Have you ever wondered why some of the basic words in various European languages seem so similar (Welcome, Willkommen, Welkom)?
 Or why it is that doctors and botanists use so many words that are derived from Latin?
 Or why some words associated with the law are based on French borrowings (‘treason’, ‘judge’, ‘court’)?
 Or why the French themselves use English borrowings like ‘le weekend’ or ‘le parking’, like how Malay speakers might use ‘lesen’ (licence) or ‘tiket’ (ticket)?
 Why did Shakespeare and Chaucer use thou and thee and why don’t we today?
 Why are there these strange inconsistencies in English, where -ough can be pronounced so many ways (‘bough’, ‘cough’, ‘tough’, ‘though’, ‘thorough’, ‘through’)?

 The answers to these and other questions lie in where English comes from.
 Before the time of Shakespeare, it was pretty well confined to the few million speakers in Britain; today it is the world’s preferred language.